-- The District will also provide First Aid Training for all staff at the beginning of the school year. - At least four First Aid, CPR/AED and Stop the Bleed training courses will be available to all district staff and coaches throughout the school year to promote District emergency preparedness.
+- The district will also provide First Aid Training for all staff at the beginning of the school year. - First Aid, CPR/AED and Stop the Bleed training courses will be available to all district staff and coaches throughout the school year to promote District emergency preparedness.